Two convergent NPA-like hierarchies for the quantum bilocal scenario: A formal construction of noncommutative polynomials

 Fixed some $I \in \mathbb{N}$, we consider an alphabet $\underline{a} = (a_1, \cdots, a_I)$ consisting of letters $a_i$ for $i=1, \cdots, I$.
 The reduced monoid generated by the alphabet $\underline{a}$ is denoted by $\monoid{a}$ with \emph{reducibility condition}

 for each letter $a_i$.
+One can introduce the additional orthogonality condition for selected pairs of letters analogous to Equation~\eqref{eq:dagger_constr}.
 All elements of $\monoid{a}$ are called \emph{words} and are assumed to be in minimal forms; that is, there is no word with two equal consecutive letters.
 The \emph{empty word} is denoted by $1$.
 The \emph{length} of the word $\bomega$, denoted by $|\bomega|$, is the number of letters in the word.
 The ring of \emph{noncommutative polynomials} associated with $\underline{a}$ is then written as $\mathbb{T}^a = \mathbb{R}\monoid{a}$.

-We now endow a $\star$-structure on $\mathbb{T}^a$ by introducing an involution\footnote{In mathematical literature, this involution is usually denoted by $*$.
-Instead, we use $\dagger$ to simplify the notation and note the intuition of the conjugate transpose.} such that $\forall i, j = 1, \cdots, I$,
+We now endow a $^*$-structure on $\mathbb{T}^a$ by introducing an involution\footnote{In mathematical literature, this involution is usually denoted by $*$.
+Instead, we use $\dagger$ to keep the notation consistent with physics literature.} such that $\forall i, j = 1, \cdots, I$,

 The subset of polynomials that are invariant under involution is called \emph{symmetric} and is denoted by $\mathrm{Sym}\mathbb{T}^a = \{\bsym{p}\in\mathbb{T}^a \mid \bsym{p}^{\dagger}=\bsym{p}\}$.
-It follows that $\mathbb{T}^a = \mathbb{R}\monoid{a}$ is a $\star$-algebra.
+It follows that $\mathbb{T}^a = \mathbb{R}\monoid{a}$ is a $^*$-algebra.